 The rotation preference list is to be turned in to the Gene Administrator (Bio/Bio 109A).
 Lab rotation assignments are made in consultation with Principle Investigators.

+rotation assignments are made in consultation with Principle Investigators.

+Student Name:

 Lab Choice for First Rotation

+1

+2.

+3.

 Any additional information that would help with rotation assignments:

 Student signature:

 PREFERENCE LIST FOR SECOND LAB ROTATION